‘Halt! Who goes there?’

 ‘Th…thank you but I really want to further my journey and I don’t have much money.’

 ‘No. No. You cannot travel this road in the dark, its dangerous.’
 The old man stretched the ssss so it sounded like dangeroussss.
 Peering forward again the old man warned ‘Howley wolves wait for a morsel like you.’
-The traveller gulped, dared another look into the old man’s face and decided not to risk it.
+The traveler gulped, dared another look into the old man’s face and decided not to risk it.

 ‘How much is a room?’